-The investment was recorded at fair value (which approximates cost).
+In connection with the SalvaRx Acquisition in the fiscal 2019, the Company acquired a \$4.5 million interest in Intensity, a clinical stage biotechnology company, for 1 million shares, or a 7.5% equity interest in Intensity.
+The investment was recorded at fair value (which approximates cost) at the acquisition date.
 The investment in Intensity has been irrevocably designated as a financial asset recorded at fair value with gains and losses recorded through OCI.
 The fair value of the asset is determined by considering other comparable equity funding transactions by Intensity with unrelated investors.

-As at September 30, 2019 and March 31, 2019, the Company has determined that there was no evidence of any impairment in the value of the above investments and as a result no adjustment was considered necessary in their carrying values.
+As at June 30, 2019 and March 31, 2019, the Company has determined that there was no evidence of any impairment in the value of the above investments and as a result no adjustment was considered necessary in their carrying values.